wp-plugins/csv-2-post/readme.txt

     * Finished "Delete Advanced Random Shortcodes" panel
     * Notification will be displayed on SEO screen if no known SEO plugin is installed
     * Basic SEO Options panel allows selection of data column and entry of meta key used by SEO plugins
-    * Advanced SEO Options panel allows selection of template design to create unique meta values that have a close match too the main page content
+    * Advanced SEO Options panel allows selection of template design to create unique meta values that have a close match to the main page content
     * SEO screen added to free edition
     * Basic SEO Options Array Dump panel added (only displayed when developer more active)
     * Meta box on Title Template post edit screen has been removed